What Is IT Mapping?

 Speed and Agility

 An ideal mapping tool must have a very fast and easily repeatable process, which requires a great deal of automation and visibility via a single dashboard.
 The resulting transparency and agility enable both pre- and post-migration mapping and automatic discovery of anything with an IP address to plan long-term hybrid multi-cloud strategies.
 It can also track the constant changes in the app development lifecycle (including containers, microservices, and API endpoints) and virtualized environments.

 The simplicity, repeatability, and speed of the ideal ADM tool enable a consistent real-time view of the global environment.
 It also makes the resulting data easily available to IT and the business to maximize operational efficiency and innovation.
 It’s imperative that the tool provide visibility across all networks on the application layer in real time.

 This delivers critical data for microsegmentation that fosters maximum security and a zero-trust model for user and app access to thwart cyberattacks.
 Finally, the ideal ADM tool will do all this while integrating with existing third-party tools and never affecting performance so that the organization always operates with the highest efficiency.

 How Faddom Helps With IT Mapping

 Faddom is an application dependency tool that delivers fast, secure, and affordable application mapping of your organization’s entire hybrid IT infrastructure in just 60 minutes.
-Start a free trial at the right!
+Start a free trial today!